ameshkov/node-qunit-puppeteer/README.md

 - `<timeout>` - (optional) test run timeout in milliseconds.
 Default is 30000.
 - `<puppeteerArgs>` - (optional) Chrome command-line arguments.
 Default is "--allow-file-access-from-files".

+#### Chrome headless

+Defaults to 'old', as that was the previous behaviour in chrome.

+To toggle use `--headless=new` flag, add `--chrome-headless-new` to cli arguments. or `chromeHeadlessNew: true` to qunitArgs.

 #### Examples

 `node-qunit-puppeteer https://example.org/ 10000 "--allow-file-access-from-files --no-sandbox"`

 `node-qunit-puppeteer ./test/test-runner.html 10000 "--allow-file-access-from-files --no-sandbox"`

+`node-qunit-puppeteer ./test/test-runner.html 10000 "--chrome-headless-new"`

 ### Node module